amirgholami/ai_and_memory_wall/README.md

 # Memory Usages and Computation Costs

 This is a repository with the data used for the [AI and Memory Wall blogpost](https://medium.com/riselab/ai-and-memory-wall-2cb4265cb0b8).
+We report the number of paramters, feature size, as well as the total FLOPs for inference/training for SOTA models in NLP, and CV.